Algoma University: Spirit Village Townhouse

 The entire complex consists of 15 townhouses, housing 75 students.
 Each townhouse unit has five single bedrooms, two bathrooms, a common kitchen and living room.

-Algoma Dormitory
+Algoma Dormitory, (known colloquially as "The New Dorm")

 With construction starting in late 2011, a new residence building opened at Algoma University for the start of the 2012 school year.
 Housing over 96 students, Algoma Dormitory is furnished with an open concept area, a single bed, wardrobe and a desk with a high speed wireless internet connection.
 The student shares a bathroom with another roommate of the same sex.
 There is a shared common room on each floor of the complex with microwaves and HD TV with satellite.

-Extension programming

-Algoma University offers extension programming out of campuses in Timmins and Brampton.
-It formerly offered extension programming in St. Thomas, Ontario.

-Business (Brampton)

-Algoma University at Brampton offers accelerated Bachelor of Business Administration (BBA) degrees designed specifically for college graduates and mature students.
-Students can choose to pursue a general BBA or specialize in accounting, human resource management, or marketing.
-"Diploma-to-Degree" students may earn their degree in as little as 20 months.
-Algoma U at Brampton is located at the Market Square Business Centre at 24 Queen Street East in Downtown Brampton.

-Social work and community development (Timmins)
+Timmins campus

-Algoma University at Timmins offers bachelor's degrees in Social Work and Community Development on the campus of Northern College.
+Algoma University at Timmins offers bachelor's degrees in Social Work and Community Development on the campus of Northern College in South Porcupine.
 These programs are designed for diploma-to-degree or university transfer students.

-Former St. Thomas programming

-Algoma offered extension programming in St. Thomas, Ontario from September 2012 until April 2015.
-The first two years of select Bachelor of Arts programs were offered under a block plan model, where students took one course at a time.
-After their first two years, they were expected to move to Algoma U's main campus in Sault Ste.
-Marie.